adrict99/adrict99/README.md

 * ✉️  You can contact me at [adriancastrotorres9@gmail.com](mailto:adriancastrotorres9@gmail.com)
 * 🚀  I'm currently working at [guppy.es](http://www.guppy.es/)
 * 🧠  I'm learning Kotlin, Jetpack Compose & SwiftUI
-* 🤝  I'm open to collaborating on impactful projects that provides value
+* 🤝  I'm open to collaborating on impactful projects that provide real world value
 * ⚡  I really enjoy Android development (but I do have an iPhone...)

 ### Skills